top of page

 • 4 min read

-Oh, that same child would leap out of bed bright and early, ready to chat and start the day.
-Even if she had gone to sleep way too late the night before.
-It didn’t make sense.
-Or maybe it made too much sense.
+Then came the weekends.
+Suddenly, that same child leapt out of bed bright and early, ready to chat, play, and start her day.
+Even if she had gone to sleep ridiculously late.
+How did this make sense?
+Maybe it made too much sense.

-On winter break or other school holidays, my husband and I started telling her that vacation actually started the next day.
-That way, she still thought she had school and would actually stay in bed a little longer.
-Of course, she knows the days of the week—but when you’re nine, the calendar is flexible if your parents say it with enough confidence.
-It wasn’t foolproof, but it worked just enough to buy her an extra hour or two of sleep—and us a little more quiet in the morning.
+During school breaks, my husband and I experimented with creative “sleep hacks.”
+On winter break or other school holidays, we’d tell Dina that vacation actually started the next day.
+She’d still think she had school and—miraculously—stay in bed longer.
+The calendar was flexible when parents said it with enough confidence.
+It wasn’t perfect, but it bought us an extra hour or two of quiet in the morning—and some peace of mind.

 When Summer Break Really Begins

-It reminded me of something I tell my adult clients all the time: You already have the answers inside you.
-Sometimes it takes a little support to uncover them, but deep down, you know what you need.
+It’s a lesson I often share with my adult clients: you already have the answers inside you.
+Sometimes it just takes a little support to uncover them, but deep down, you know what your body needs.
 Even if you’re nine.

 That morning, I left her room smiling.
-Not just because I had a quiet hour to drink my coffee in peace (though let’s be honest, that was amazing), but because I had watched my daughter problem-solve in a way that so many of us forget we can.
-She knew she needed better rest, so she did something about it.
+Not just because I had a peaceful hour to enjoy my coffee (though let’s be honest, that was amazing), but because I witnessed genuine problem-solving.
+Dina knew her body needed rest, and she made it happen.

-Why Blackout Shades Work (Even If You’re Not Nine)
+Why Blackout Curtains Work (Even If You’re Not Nine)

 Final Thought